-2014 Program Income Limits
+Program Income Limits

 On May 14, 2014, the New Jersey Council on Affordable Housing (COAH) published the new income limits for New Jersey’s six housing regions.
 The income limits are used to determine the eligibility of low- and moderate-income households, to price new sales and rental units, and to index the maximum resale price of existing sales units.
 These income limits are based on the U.S. Department of Housing and Urban Development’s (HUD) Section 8 income limits for the state’s six housing regions, which are defined by COAH.

 You can access the COAH Income Chart for 2014 to see the median income limits in each region.
 You can also utilize our calculator to find out the estimated current maximum sales price for an existing affordable home.

-* We are in the process of updating the web site, and there may be some delay in posting the new limits to each property application form form.
+* We are in the process of updating the web site, and there may be some delay in posting the new limits to each property application form.
 We apologize for the inconvenience.